msveshnikov/autocode-ai/index.md

 ## Overview

-`index.js` serves as the entry point for the CodeCraftAI application.
+`index.js` serves as the entry point for the AutoCode application.
 It orchestrates the main workflow of the program, handling user interactions, file operations, and coordinating between different modules of the project.

 This file is responsible for:
 1. Initializing the application